Skip to content

 The following is an example of matchedData for SQLi_BODY:

-To address blocked uploads by SQLi_BODY or CrossSiteScripting_BODY, choose one of the following options:
+To address uploads that SQLi_BODY or CrossSiteScripting_BODY block, choose one of the following options.

-If you know the IP address range that accesses the application, then add well-known IP addresses to a safe list rule with IP match conditions.
-For instructions, see Working with IP match conditions.
+If you know the specific range that accesses your application, then use IP match conditions to add the IP addresses to a safe list rule.

-Use a safe list with a string or regular expression (regex) match condition to allow the request.
-You can create a safe list based on a URI, HTTP headers, or a phrase that's associated with the BODY of the AWS WAF files.
+If you don't know the IP address range and want to allow the request, use a safe list with a string or regex match condition.
+Create a safe list based on a URI, HTTP headers, or a phrase that's associated with the body of the AWS WAF files.

-To create your safe list, create a new custom rule to block XSS or SQLi vectors with an exception condition that's based on matched data.
-Be sure to override the action for the specific rule that causes the false positive.
+To create your safe list, create a new custom rule to block XSS or SQLi vectors with an exception condition.
+Base the condition on the matched data of valid request attributes for upload.
+Override the action for the specific rules inside the managed rule groups that cause the false positive.
+For these rules, set SQLi_BODY and CrossSiteScripting_BODY to Count.

 To create this custom rule, complete the following steps: